nemoNoboru/monkey_type/README.md

 And crash earlier. ( thx "the pragmatic programmer" )
 Check out what [Matz says][matz_link]

-# Why name it monkeyType?
+# Why name it MonkeyType?
 Well.
 The gem is just a [elegant][ref_link] monkeyPatch of Object and Class classes.
 And it does types.
 So...
 MonkeyTypes!